 *If you know the author, please tell me so I can give proper credit!
 And no it’s not Dr. Heidi Collins – she said she doesn’t know either.
 She just quoted them too!
 (She says so in her 2014 talk of the same title at the EDNF Conference.)

-The thing is, doctors have only been told about or possibly only remember the grossest signs of the rarest types (of EDS and all HDCTs) for the most part, so many of us with less hypermobile or gross types keep getting missed still.
+The thing is, most doctors have only been told about or possibly only remember the grossest signs of the rarest types (of EDS and all HDCTs) for the most part, so many of us with less hypermobile or gross types keep getting missed still.
 Why I’m writing!

 Anyway, on with the unofficial and incomplete list.
 And if you find yourself checking off more than not, I would highly suspect you!